compgenomr/book/index.md

 ## Acknowledgements {-}

-I wish to thank the R and Bioconductor community for developing and maintaining libraries for genomic data analysis.
+I wish to thank the R and Bioconductor communities for developing and maintaining libraries for genomic data analysis.
 Without their constant work and dedication, writing such a book would not be possible.

 I also wish to thank all my past and present mentors, colleagues and employers.
 The interaction with them provided the motivation to write such a book, and organize and teach hands-on courses on computational genomics.